blue0206/shopping-cart/README.md

 [Live Preview](https://shopping-cart-two-ruddy.vercel.app/)

+I know using something like Redux Toolkit on an app as small as this is overkill, but I think there's nothing wrong with that.
+It was fun learning how to use it and I'm sure this knowledge would be useful when working on bigger projects.

 I started off with the [Getting Started](https://redux-toolkit.js.org/introduction/getting-started) guide provided by Redux Toolkit documentation.
 And eventually, I ended up following the [Fundamentals](https://redux.js.org/tutorials/fundamentals/part-1-overview) and [Essentials](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) tutorials and I am so glad I did.
 They have made an amazing tutorial on their website.
-It is so easy to follow, and so well explained with example-apps and actual use-case!
+It is so easy to follow, and so well explained with example-apps and actual use-case.

 I also had the opportunity to explore JSDocs and I tried my best to document the code.
 I still don't know whether I should use it or not, but it really helps in understanding the codebase.
 It'll take some time before